 Meet Trevor and Sandra

-Until a few years ago, Queensland Carers Trevor and Sandra had little interest in having children in their lives.
-They had never had children of their own and were approaching retirement happy with their choice.
+Until a few years ago, Queensland foster carers Trevor and Sandra had little interest in having children.
+They never had children of their own, and were approaching retirement happy with their choice.

-"We still think it was the right decision not to have any biological children of our own, but we are definitely enjoying the opportunity to express the nurturing, parenting sides of ourselves that we didn't even know we had," Mr Mobbs said.
+"We still think it was the right decision not to have any biological children of our own, but we are definitely enjoying the opportunity to express the nurturing, parenting sides of ourselves that we didn't even know we had," Trevor said.

 Got more questions?

 Our friendly and helpful fostering specialists are ready to answer your questions.
 Whether you're looking to start the process, get some answers or want more information, our team is waiting for you to connect.